xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 This article shows you some examples on how you can generate reliable object selectors using Spy Web Utility.

-Katalon Studio Spy Web Utility provides an intelligent object capturing capability and immediate feedback on the uniqueness of selectors.
+Spy Web Utility provides an intelligent object capturing capability and immediate feedback on the uniqueness of selectors.
+To learn more about this utility, see [Spy Web Utility](http://docs.katalon.com/pages/viewpage.action?pageId=5117668).

 There are two widely used selectors: **CSS** and **XPath**.
 Locators are object attributes which are used to build up XPath or CSS selector.
-Locators help find and identify elements on the Web page under test.
-Katalon Studio builds the final XPath selector (Basic mode) by using any active object locators from users to locate Web Elements.
+Locators help find and identify elements on the web page under test.
+Katalon Studio builds the final XPath selector (Basic mode) by using any active object locators from users to locate web elements.

-With CSS or XPath mode of Selection Method, users can further input and edit XPath or CSS object to identify objects on Web UI.
+With CSS or XPath mode of Selection Method, you can further input and edit XPath or CSS object to identify objects on web UI.

-The following are some Web element locators:
+The following are some web element locators:

 1.  **Id**: Select element with the specified @id attribute.
 2.  **Name**: Select first element with the specified @name attribute.